 - Deploy Always On VPN with conditional access for VPN connectivity using Azure AD and migrate from DirectAccess.

-For more details about the scenarios presented, see Deploy Always On VPN.
+For more information and workflow of the scenarios presented, see Deploy Always On VPN.

 - Active Directory Domain Services (AD DS).

 - Active Directory Certificate Services (AD CS) and a Public Key Infrastructure (PKI).